 \begin{rema+} The above theorem can also be proved directly by a straightforward but long computations.
 First, we can choose a dense open subset of the orbit $W\backslash\mathbb R^r/{2\pi Q^\vee}$ of the Weyl group so that the functions $\sin t_j >0, \cos t_j>0$.
 Furthermore the operator $\mathcal M_{\delta}$ can be factorized as follows,

 and we may compute successively the action of each factors.
 We have, for each fixed $j$,

 by similar computations as in \cite{gz-imrn} and \cite{gz-radon-tams}, which together with the factorization (\ref{factor}) implies our theorem.
-(The pattern of the identies is roughtly that each action of $( iD_j +(\delta+\rho_1))$ on the funtions $\Cos \,t$ produces an extra factor $\frac{e^{it_j}}{\cos t_j}$, further action by $( iD_j +(\delta+\rho_1))$ produces an extra factor $\frac{e^{-it_j}}{\cos t_j}$; the $e^{\pm i t_j}$ cancels and we get a singel factor of $\Cos^{-2}t$, namely our formula.)
+(The pattern of the identities is roughly that each action of $( iD_j +(\delta+\rho_1))$ on the functions $\Cos \,t$ produces an extra factor $\frac{e^{it_j}}{\cos t_j}$, further action by $( iD_j +(\delta+\rho_1))$ produces an extra factor $\frac{e^{-it_j}}{\cos t_j}$; the $e^{\pm i t_j}$ cancels and we get a single factor of $\Cos^{-2}t$, namely our formula.)
 The above family of identities is to be compared with the trivial trigonometric formulas

 It would be interesting to reformulate the identities systematically in terms of Hecke algebras \cite{Cherednik-imrn97}. \end{rema+}